 Downsides: Limited selection.

-Overall: Under new ownership, Skil has refreshed their branding and launched all-new cordless power tool lineups.
+What I Said in 2021: Under new ownership, Skil has refreshed their branding and launched all-new cordless power tool lineups.
 They’re definitely worth a chance for DIYers looking to get modern features at affordable pricing.

 Which cordless power tool lineup(s) did you go with?
 What would you recommend to someone looking to buy into a new cordless power tool system?